chaoss/augur/developer_add_metric.md

-You're done!
 The metric should be fully integrated into GHData.
+To install your updated version of GHData, run `pip3 install --upgrade .` in the root of your repo.